 What Surprised You?

 What was surprising to you when you viewed your topic as a network?
 What did you see differently?
-What patterns emerged?
+What emerged?

 6 AI Literacy